vwegmayr/dementia-classification/README.rst

-Globaltracking
+Subtype Identification
 --------------

-Before doing anything(like running tests or the actual program) you need to build the container:
+Before doing anything (like running tests or the actual program) you need to build the container:

 .. code-block:: shell